polhenarejos/acme_email/README.md

                             Passphrase to use for the PKCS12 generation.
 This passpharse will be used for private key encryption
       --usage {digitalSignature,contentCommitment,keyEncipherment,keyAgreement}
                             Key usage for certificate.
 Multiple usages can be specified

+      --cert-path CERT_PATH
+                            Path where certificate is located
+      --reason {unspecified,keycompromise,affiliationchanged,superseded,cessationofoperation}
+                            Reason of revocation
+      --key-path KEY_PATH   Path of private key location, only if account key is missing --outlook             Uses MAPI (Outlook) Authenticator for automatic reply --outlook-account OUTLOOK_ACCOUNT
+                            Outlook account where the challenge is processed

 Some of the parameters are shared by Certbot software, since it manages the protocol stack and data flow between the client and the ACME server.
 Sooner more parameters will be added.